biohackathon-japan/bh23-linkml-validator-redesign/paper/paper.md

 # Background

-[LinkML](https://linkml.io) is a data modeling language that can be used to describe the structure and semantics of data from a specific domain.
+[LinkML](https://linkml.io) (Moxon et al.) is a data modeling language that can be used to describe the structure and semantics of data from a specific domain.
 LinkML lets you manage various levels of semantic expressivity, depending on the use-case at hand.
 As a result, data models expressed in LinkML can be utilized with various (relational and non-relational) data stores.

 There are two parts to the LinkML ecosystem:
 - **the modeling language:** a vocabulary that can be used to define data models